 - The New Year Database must be created in SQL Server Management Studio with the year incremented by 1 and using the same Database Suffix as the current year database.
 Also the current SQLModel.sql needs to be run against the New Year Database in order to create the Aeries Table Structure.
 The current SQLModel.sql can be downloaded by clicking on the Download SQLModel.sql button.

 - If there are Table/Field differences between the current year and new year databases the Rollover stops and a notification email is generated.
 This usually indicates the latest updates have not been run on both databases.
 The Table involved is also noted in the new year's LOG.

 - The Admin user needs to populate the DBO User Name and DBO Password to perform the Rollover.

 - The New Year Rollover can only be performed when the New Year Database has no records.
-If the New Year database already has records, a warning message will display:
+If the New Year database already has records, a warning message displays:

-- All the schools will be rolled to the New Year database with one run of the New Year Rollover.
-Separate runs of the “Regular”, “Special” and “Inactive” schools no longer need to be performed.
+- All the schools are rolled to the New Year database with one run of the New Year Rollover.
 Therefore, the Settings tab must be correct for all schools prior to Rollover.

 To perform the New Year Rollover, enter the DBO User Name and DBO Password into the appropriate fields.

 The Bypass Updating Scheduled Processes (only if testing the rollover) option allows users to test the Rollover without it updating the AeriesReporting database to the new year.
 Select this option when testing the Rollover.
 When running the Rollover on live data this option should be de-selected.